ProjectRC/RC/README.md

 Welcome to your Node.js project on Cloud9 IDE!

-This chat example showcases how to use `socket.io` with a static `express` server.

 ## Running the server

 1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.